 43. Candy Leaf

 Common Names: Sweetleaf, Sugarleaf, and Chrysanthemum

 Candy leaf is a plant species of the sunflower family and native to Brazil and Paraguay.
-As the name tells, it’s taste is as sweet as candy.
-Cultivators widely prefer to grow it for its sweet leaves which act as a source for many sweetener products.
-It has gained attention from fitness lover all over the world since it’s a natural alternative to processed sugar.
+As the name says, its taste is as sweet as candy.
+Cultivators widely prefer to grow it for its sweet leaves, which act as a source for many sweetener products.
+It has gained attention from fitness lovers all over the world since it’s a natural alternative to processed sugar.

 - Minimally effective for diabetes

 - Helps in controlling weight

 Note: Although food administrations declare stevia to be safe, raw stevia herb may harm your kidneys.